prudhvigv/Playwright/README.md

 ## ✅ Execute automation suite in headless mode

-    - In order to execute whole suite "npm run test --headed=true" can be used alon
+    - To execute whole suite `npm run test --headed=true` can be used alone
-    - In order to execute a specific scenario "npm run test tests/Metadata_Manager/FileManager/FieldType.spec --headed=true" can be used.
+    - To execute a specific scenario `npm run test tests/Metadata_Manager/FileManager/FieldType.spec --headed=true` can be used.
+    - To execute whole suite in headed mode `npm run test:headed`
+    - To execute using specific tags `npm run test -g\"@Smoke\"`

 ## ✅ Resources and Best practices